Lithium-ion battery: Voltage limits

 These features are required because the negative electrode produces heat during use, while the positive electrode may produce oxygen.
 However, these additional devices occupy space inside the cells, add points of failure, and may irreversibly disable the cell when activated.
 Further, these features increase costs compared to nickel metal hydride batteries, which require only a hydrogen/oxygen recombination device and a back-up pressure valve.
 Contaminants inside the cells can defeat these safety devices.
-Also, these features can not be applied to all kinds of cells, e.g., prismatic high current cells cannot be equipped with a vent or thermal interrupt.
-High current cells must not produce excessive heat or oxygen, lest there be a failure, possibly violent.
+Also, these features can not be applied to all kinds of cells, e.g., prismatic high-current cells cannot be equipped with a vent or thermal interrupt.
+High-current cells must not produce excessive heat or oxygen, lest there be a failure, possibly violent.
 Instead, they must be equipped with internal thermal fuses which act before the anode and cathode reach their thermal limits.

 Replacing the lithium cobalt oxide positive electrode material in lithium-ion batteries with a lithium metal phosphate such as lithium iron phosphate (LFP) improves cycle counts, shelf life and safety, but lowers capacity.
 As of 2006, these safer lithium-ion batteries were mainly used in electric cars and other large-capacity battery applications, where safety is critical.
+In 2016, an LFP-based energy storage system was chosen to be installed in Paiyun Lodge on Mt.Jade (Yushan) (the highest lodge in Taiwan).
+As of June 2024, the system was still operating safely.